-In the mid of May, we gave you news about the Pixel team shakeup, Marc Levoy, the main person behind the Google Pixel’s camera innovation departed from Google in March of 2020.
-We think that Google lost a brilliant computer graphics engineer, who changed the approach completely of just being heavily rely upon the camera hardware in a smartphone.
+In the mid of May, we gave you news about the Pixel team shakeup, Marc Levoy, the main person behind Google Pixel’s camera innovation departed from Google in March of 2020.
+We think that Google lost a brilliant computer graphics engineer, who changed the approach completely of just being heavily reliant upon the camera hardware in a smartphone.

 Pixel’s camera got a huge advantage over other phones, when it was the Pixel 1 era, just by the advanced HDR+ image processing.
 And in iPhone XS, Apple also approached that multiple frames merging technique, and it improved its camera a lot.